kikeelectronico/Homeware-LAN/docs/docs/data.md

 ```

 ## Method - getDDNS
-This method returns DDNS settings.
+This method returns the both the DDNS settings and the DDNS status.

 `myData.getDDNS()`